- Terracotta Tile – The Complete Guide

 There’s no comparison between machine-made vs authentic, handmade clay tile.
 Handmade tiles have a story to tell.
 They represent the hands of architecture.

-Did you know that handmade terracotta tiles were popular throughout the ages?
+Did you know that handmade natural terracotta tiles were popular throughout the ages?
 That’s partly due to cosmetics (but also durability).

 Famously, Italy and Spain boast beautiful handmade reclaimed terracotta tiles in many patterns.
 These are iconic for Spanish homes that lean on Italian Renaissance and Mission Revival styles.
 Many Mediterranean homes are influenced by Italian, Greek, or Spanish styles grandstand with reclaimed terracotta.
 While gorgeous and unique, true reclaimed terracotta comes with a hefty price tag.